Karen Anderson

 Since 2005, she has contributed weekly essays to Interlochen Public Radio.
 An illustrated collection of her essays was published in 2017, “Gradual Clearing: Weather Reports from the Heart.”

 Karen has a master’s degree in English Literature from the University of Michigan and is retired from Northwestern Michigan College where she was director of marketing and public relations.
-She enjoys camping, canoeing, reading, writing, listening, learning.
+She enjoys camping, canoeing, reading, writing, listening and learning.

 -